merenlab/merenlab.org/tutorials/infant-gut/index.md

 To analyze and visualize where nucleotide-level variation occurs in the three-dimensional structure of an encoded protein, you need a protein structure.
 For this, anvi'o structure has a dedicated structure database that stores all structural information requested by the user.
-Users can create their own structure database by providing a {% include ARTIFACT name="contigs-db" text="contigs database" %}, and a list of gene IDs in the {% include ARTIFACT name="contigs-db" text="contigs database" %}
-they want to predict structures for.
+Users can create their own structure database by providing a contigs database, and a list of gene IDs in the contigs database they want to predict structures for.

 {:.notice}